 By Shihoko Goto – Exclusive to Copper Investing News

-Securities Disclosure: I, Shihoko Goto, hold no direct investment interest in any company mentioned in this article.
+I, Shihoko Goto, have no interests in the companies mentioned in this article.